 The tiny principality of Monaco is a footballing anomaly.
-A miniscule city-state squeezed between France, Italy and the Mediterranean, this tax haven has made its money from high-rolling recreation from the late 19th-century onwards.
+A minuscule city-state squeezed between France, Italy and the Mediterranean, this tax haven has made its money from high-rolling recreation from the late 19th century onwards.

 After casinos came Formula One, the Monte Carlo Rally, and… AS Monaco.
 Formed in the roaring twenties around the same time as the first Grand Prix, the club spent most of its early years in the amateur divisions of the Provence-Côte d’Azur region.

 Coach Lucien Leduc put helped football on a professional footing.
 His two spells in the 1960s and 1970s reaped three titles, and Monaco was on the football map.
 Under Arsène Wenger, Monaco then became a powerful force in French football, youths such as Thierry Henry and Lilian Thuram turned out in the distinctive red-and-white shirts, along with stars Glenn Hoddle and George Weah.

 What Monaco wasn’t, though, was a full member of the football community.
 Its club plays in the French League while its national team, apart from the FIFA and UEFA family, takes on the likes of fellow castaways The Vatican, the Isle of Man and Tibet.
 Even more bizarrely, their home ground isn’t AS Monaco’s Stade Louis II, where UEFA held its prestigious season curtain-raiser, the European Super Cup, until 2012; the Monagasques play at the Stade des Moneghetti, just over the border in Beausoleil, France.